• Skip to primary navigation

 Why Should You Use a Kitchen Scale for Chocolate Chips?

-• Increase accuracy in baking.
-Chocolate chips come in lots of sizes.
-Mini, standard, jumbo, chunks, and wafers.
-And each size of chocolate chips has a different weight.
+Each size of chocolate chips has a different weight.
 Use a kitchen scale to get the precise amount needed for the recipe, no matter which size chocolate chips you have.

 When you measure 6 ounces of chocolate chips in a dry measuring cup, it does not look like the measuring cup is full.
 (Six ounces equals 170 grams of chocolate chips.)